 In late 1982 Sirius had ventured out, on what should have been a lucrative deal with 20th Century Fox to develop games for the Atari 2600 – Seeing how Activision and others had made it big in the console market – this was the place to expand.
 But with the Video game crash of 1983, Fox would put their video game division into receivership, resulting in not following through with royalty payment of around $14 million.
 This ultimately resulted in Sirius Software running out of cash and leaving the company in massive debt.
 Sirius Software was forced to shut down and file for bankruptcy.

 In 1984 it was all over – Just as quickly as Sirius had risen to the stars just as quickly it had disappeared again.

-Sirius’ bankruptcy attorney fled with what was left of any capital, around $100.000.
-Money that was supposed to be used to pay royalties to employees, and for reorganization.
+Sirius’ bankruptcy attorney fled with what was left of capital, around $100.000.
+Money that was supposed to be used to pay royalties to employees, and for a reorganization.
 The attorney went to jail years later for committing the same type of fraud.
 The whole ordeal surrounding the disappearance of money left Jewell in a pinch, most of his employees thought he had “taken” whatever was left for himself, which ended up ruining many of Jewell’s friendships.

 Jewell took a position as a project manager at Epyx, before venturing into another software startup, Soft Pros, which didn’t really get off the ground.